 Cuttings should preferably be taken from firm, current season's growth.
-Both hard, woody material and soft, 'floppy' growth are likely to be unsuccessful.
-The suitability of the material can be tested by bending the stem through 60 - 90 degrees.
-If it springs back to its original position, it's suitable, but if it breaks or remains limp, it's best avoided.
-Sometimes, however, the only material available will be less than ideal and it shouldn't be rejected because of this...successful cuttings can sometimes occur from the most unlikely looking material.
+Both hard, woody material and soft, 'floppy' growth are generally less likely to be successful.
+The suitability of the material can be tested by bending the stem through about 60 degrees.
+If it springs back to its original position, it should be suitable, but if it breaks or remains limp, it is best avoided.
+Sometimes, however, the only material available will be less than ideal and it need not be rejected because of this - successful cuttings can sometimes occur from the most unlikely looking material.
 When trying to propagate a particularly valuable species, any cutting is better than no cutting!

-Cuttings can be taken at any time of year but root formation is very slow in the colder months unless supplemental heating is available - see Advanced Techniques for further information on this.
+Cuttings can be taken at any time of year but root formation is usually very slow in the colder months unless supplemental heating is available - see Advanced Techniques for further information on this.

 Cuttings are generally about 75 mm long although this will vary depending on the physical size of the stem and leaves of the plant.